Skip to main content

 Traffic RangeRecommendationReason

-Below break-evenAgentCore on-demandNo GPU fixed cost, immediate start
+Below break-evenAgentCore On-DemandNo GPU fixed costs, instant start

-Above break-even + varied promptsAlt A-2 (Bifrost)Low overhead, governance
+Above break-even + diverse promptsAlt A-2 (Bifrost)Low overhead, governance

 Above break-even + repeated promptsAlt B-2 (Bifrost+llm-d)Cache effect + low overhead